drojaazu/suddendesu/content/entry/air-gallet-stage-select-invincibility-region-select-and-more/index.md

 ---
 title: 'Akuu/Air Gallet - Stage select, invincibility, region select and more'
 date: 2015-10-28T23:03:00+09:00
-draft: true
 author: Ryou
 images:
 - img/agallet_title.png
+category: Disassembly / Analysis
+tags:
+- debug tool
+- input code
+draft: false
 ---

-If there's one constant we can rely on, it's shooting games having leftover menus.
+If there's one constant we can rely on, it's STGs having leftover menus.

 <!--more-->

 I loaded up Air Gallet (pronounced 'Air Garret' according to the title screen announcer, who also emphatically states that this game 'blows your socks off'), a vertical shooter by Bandai running on the Cave hardware and gave it a quick look.
 Right away, it was clear there was some juicy bits to dig out:

 ![](img/agallet_strings.png)

 ![](img/agallet_menu1.png)

 Unlisted options in the test mode menu?
 Oh boy!
 Looks like invincibility, pause, game reset and a stage select.
 I started poking around, but found that (unfortunately) the menu code doesn't use any reference tables.
 All the pointers for strings and functions are hard-coded for the standard nine options, which means there was no clear way to find these extra functions.
 So what to do in a situation like this?
 Well, there are some strings above that seem to be a part of the stage select menu: